nchaulet/node-geocoder/README.md

 [![Build Status](https://travis-ci.org/nchaulet/node-geocoder.png?branch=master)](https://travis-ci.org/nchaulet/node-geocoder)

-Node library for geocoding and reverse geocoding

-Can be use as a nodejs library or as global command
+Node library for geocoding and reverse geocoding.
+Can be use as a nodejs library or as a command line

-## Installation and usage (geocoder command)
+## Installation and usage (geocoder command line)

 ```shell
 npm install -g node-geocoder